Veterans Benefits Michigan

-To qualify, the Veteran must have performed 90 days of active duty, with 1 day beginning or ending during a period of War, and must have been discharged under conditions other than dishonorable.
+To qualify for these veterans benefits, the Veteran must have performed 90 days of active duty, with 1-day beginning or ending during a period of war, and must have been discharged under conditions other than dishonorable

 Periods of Wartime Service

 - WWI: April 6, 1917, to November 11, 1918